gvwilson/sensibleadventures/maddy-roo/old.md

 ## Episode 3: You Gotta Listen!

-"Wait---a sneak attack?"
+*"Wait---a sneak attack?"
 Maddy demanded.
-"When?"
+"When?"*

-The bot's lenses rotated in a mechanical blink.
+*The bot's lenses rotated in a mechanical blink.
-"Tonight."
+"Tonight."*

 Maddy stared at it.
 "What do you mean 'tonight'?" she blurted.

-"The upcoming diurnal period of darkness," the bot answered.
+"The next diurnal period of darkness," the bot answered.
 "'Diurnal' meaning 'of or pertaining to the day'.
 The phenomenon is caused by the earth's rotation, which---"